-Question 2: What skills you anticipate you will need to carry out more extended research and how you can obtain them?
+Question 2: What skills do you anticipate you will need to carry out more extended research and how you can obtain them?
 [150 words]

 This question is intended to give you an opportunity to reflect on what you'd like to do better.
 The skills might be as straightforward as learning how to use the library more efficiently, or learning data analysis, or as specialist as learning to how to conduct oral history interviews or a performance technique.
 You should focus on one or two, explain why you would need them, and how you think you would go about getting them.
-You might find it useful to look at the Summer School Programme, and think about which activities you would find most useful and why.
+You might find it useful to look at the Summer School Programme and think about which activities you would find most useful and why.

 Question 3: Why do you think Arts and Humanities research is important?
-What area of Arts and Humanities research most appeals to you?
-[150 words]
+(150 words)